Speech and Language Toys for Building Pronunciation, Articulation, Receptive and Expressive Language

 As speech develops, parents and children often become frustrated with each other because children want to express themselves, but don’t have the ability yet to articulate what they want to say.
 In these situations, parents tend to see a lot more tantrums and meltdowns, not because their child has bad behavior, but because they simply don’t have the skills necessary to project what they want to communicate.
 That is why parents can use visual charts, games, or the point and retrieve method to discover their child’s needs and wants.

 Many people tend to think that speech and language is the same thing, but don’t realize that not only are they different, kids can experience delays in one or the other.
 Speech is how a child pronounces words, letters and sounds (pronunciation and articulation), while language is how a child expresses their wants, feelings, emotions and how they communicate with others.
-We often hear parents say, “I know my child understands what I’m saying, but they rarely respond or talk back to me when I ask them questions.”
-That phrase usually tells us the child’s receptive language is good because they understand and acknowledge what the parent is saying, but they may have difficulty with their expressive language because they aren’t talking back or responding to the question.
+Parents may say, “I know my child understands what I’m saying, but they rarely respond or talk back to me when I ask them questions.”
+That phrase usually says the child’s receptive language is good because they understand and acknowledge what the parent is saying, but they may have difficulty with their expressive language because they aren’t talking back or responding to the question.

 In this situation, sign language can be used in conjunction with developing speech and language skills to help parents and children avoid frustrations and misunderstandings while the child’s expressive language is evolving.
 However, it is important to not use sign language as a replacement for speech and language unless the child has a severe learning disability or is non-verbal.
 Using the two together can be very beneficial and can break down any barriers you and your child may experience when it comes to speech and language.